josxuo/applied_project/README.md

 Month as a categorical fixed effect to control for seasonal variability in bird activity and detectability.

 Site as a random intercept to account for unmeasured variation in habitat and other site-level factors that influence bird counts.

+An observation-level random effect to account for additional unmeasured variation that could be related to day, observers, bird species, or other factors that influence bird counts.

-Given that count data were overdispersed relative to the Poisson distribution, we used the Negative Binomial 2 (NB2) distribution for the response variable.
+Prior to adding an observation-level random effect, the count data were overdispersed relative to the Poisson distribution, and we used the Negative Binomial 2 (NB2) distribution for the response variable.
 In the NB2 parameterization, the variance increases quadratically with the mean, making it better suited to handle the observed variability in the data.

+Adding the observation-level random effect helped address overdispersion.
+Dispersion statistics for models assuming a Poisson distribution with both observation-level and site-level random effects were reasonable.

 ## Implementation

 Models were fit using the glmmTMB package in R. Separate models were fit for each species to estimate species-specific trends.
 To estimate overall trends, data from all active parks were included in a single model.
 For park-level analyses, models were subset by park.
 Only species with observations in at least ten years were included.

-Trend classification

-To classify species trends, we used the model coefficient associated with the z-standardized year variable.
-We adjusted this coefficient based on the original spread of the data and exponentiated it to express annual changes in abundance (“bkt_beta_yr”).
-Because bkt_beta_yr represents the annual change factor (with 1.00 meaning no change), we interpreted values ≥1.05 an Increasing trend and values ≤0.95 as a Decreasing trend; values between 0.95 and 1.05 were deemed Stable.

-Increasing: bkt_beta_yr ≥ 1.05

-Decreasing: bkt_beta_yr ≤ 0.95

-Stable: 0.95 < bkt_beta_yr < 1.05

-## Confidence classification
+## Presenting Results

-We assessed confidence in each modeled trend using three diagnostic measures: the p-value of the year effect (p_yr), the model pseudo-R² (r2), and the dispersion parameter (disp).
-Based on these, we assigned High, Moderate, or Low confidence as follows:

-High confidence: p_yr ≤ 0.01, r2 ≥ 0.3, and disp ≤ 1.5

-Moderate confidence: p_yr ≤ 0.1, r2 ≥ 0.1, and disp ≤ 2

-Low confidence: all other cases

-High-confidence trends require a very significant year effect, a relatively strong model fit, and near-ideal dispersion.

-Moderate confidence allows a more lenient significance cutoff and modest model fit and tolerates slightly more overdispersion.

-Trends failing to meet the high or moderate criteria were marked as low confidence.

-To simplify presentation of results, high and moderate confidence estimates were lumped into a single category “Confident”.
-Low confidence estimates were renamed “Not confident”.
+Mean trend estimates and 95% confidence intervals were reported for 112 species.
+All trends are reported, regardless of statistical signficance.
+Estimates with wide confidence intervals, especially those that include zero, should be interpreted cautiously, if at all.